benjamincrozat/content/posts/laravel-best-practices.md

 Whether you are running Laravel 10, 9 or 8, let's see in details how I can help you improve any codebase with tons of tips and tricks.

-By the way, I wrote articles on [architecture best practices](https://benjamincrozat.com/laravel-architecture-best-practices#introduction), [RESTful APIs best practices](laravel-restful-api-best-practices), [security best practices](https://benjamincrozat.com/laravel-security-best-practices), and [testing best practices](/laravel-testing-best-practices) containing even more best practices that you will want to check out.
+By the way, I wrote articles on [architecture best practices](https://benjamincrozat.com/laravel-architecture-best-practices#introduction), [RESTful APIs best practices](laravel-restful-api-best-practices), [security best practices](https://benjamincrozat.com/laravel-security-best-practices), and [testing best practices](/laravel-testing-best-practices) containing even more best practices, tips, and tricks that you will want to check out.

 **If you prefer a one-to-one call to show me your code and ask whatever question you might have, you can [book a session](/consulting), now.**

-## Laravel best practices
+## Laravel best practices, tips, and tricks

 ### Keep Laravel up to date